e-n-f/if-then-else/if-then-else.md

 report the next year, and is the form that almost all subsequent programming languages have followed.

-Although it seems to clear to us now, it was not clear to people in 1960, and the report spends a page and a half explaining how it works, including this arrow diagram.
+Although it seems clear to us now, it was not clear to people in 1960, and the report spends a page and a half explaining how it works, including this arrow diagram.